cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

 ## Books

+- `BOOK_CANNIBAL` Reading this book converts negative morale to positive morale for characters with the CANNIBAL, PSYCHOPATH, or SAPIVORE trait flags.
-- `INSPIRATIONAL` Reading this book grants bonus morale to characters with the SPIRITUAL trait.
+- `INSPIRATIONAL` Reading this book grants bonus morale to characters with the SPIRITUAL trait flag.
+- `MORBID` Reading this book converts negative morale to positive morale for characters with the PSYCHOPATH trait flag.

 ### Use actions